Raimel Tapia Player Props: Brewers vs. Diamondbacks

 Raimel Tapia At The Plate

-- Tapia has four doubles, a triple, a home run and nine walks while batting .245.
+- Tapia is hitting .237 with four doubles, a triple, a home run and nine walks.

+- Tapia has reached base via a hit in 18 games this season (of 38 played), and had multiple hits in four of those games.

-- In nine games this year (24.3%), Tapia has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this season (23.7%), Tapia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.